agcooke/sofie_ros/src/arduino_code/README.md

 	$sudo apt-get install openjdk-7-jre

-Make sure the Braille-keyboard is not installed.
+Make sure the Braille-keyboard is not installed (this step might not be necessary).

 	$ sudo apt-get remove brltty